What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 The homeowner doesn’t even have the option to avoid this.
 Once the notice is sent, the home goes up on Zillow.

-Either way, the listings under pre-foreclosure found on Zillow are not useful for the average home buyer.
-They are actually misleading and tend to create frustrating situations.
-The buyer sees a great deal on Zillow and gets his or her hopes up, only to be dashed by the real estate agent that explains what is happening.
+The buyer sees a great deal on Zillow and gets their hopes up, only to be dashed by the real estate agent that explains what is happening.

 Zillow showing pre-foreclosure properties that are not for sale is deceiving the public!